 Jim, his wife Stephanie, and their three children moved to Bradford in 1974.
 He was a career banker for many years specializing in the financing of large construction projects in Ontario and Western Canada and was involved with many industry committees and organizations.
 He has participated in coaching and the financial management of minor hockey.
 He also does fund raising for worthy causes in Bradford.

-Jeanny has resided in Bradford for fourteen years with her husband and three children.
+Jeanny Salmon – Jeanny has resided in Bradford for fourteen years with her husband and three children.
 Currently, Jeanny and her husband are foster parents to four teenage boys and she works closely with the Children’s Aid of Simcoe County.
 Jeanny is on the Catholic Board of Trustees for Innisfil and Bradford and held a position in its Town Council for four years.
 Jeanny works at various fundraisers and events in the community.

-Mario has been a resident of Bradford for over 50 years.
+Mario Vittiglio been a resident of Bradford for over 50 years.
 He has had a successful career in the property assessment field for more than 35 years.
 Mario held various positions and responsibilities at all levels, including the position as Assessment Commissioner for York Region just prior to his retirement in early 2003.
 Currently he is the Executive Director for both the Bradford West Gwillimbury & District Community Foundation and the Institute of Municipal Assessors.

 Bob is a life-long resident of Bradford.
 Bob is a lawyer in general practice, with emphasis on real estate and estate work, at Evans de Vries Higgins, a family firm founded by his grandfather T.W.W.
 Evans in 1894 and continued by his father Charlie, uncle Brock and his brother Tom.
 Bob is married to Janet and they have four children and twelve grandchildren.
 Bob and Tom worked on the formation of the Community Foundation along with Mayor Doug White and Executive Director Mario Vittiglio in 2007.

-Has been engaged in community service for over 30 years and has received commendations from the Prime Minister, Premier and municipal leaders.
+Sabi Ahsan has been engaged in community service for over 30 years and has received commendations from the Prime Minister, Premier and municipal leaders.
 He holds degrees from York University and Seneca in Economics and Administrative Studies.
 He currently operates a farm with over 200 head of beef cattle.
 He is an award winning real estate Salesman since 2006 specializing in investment real estate.
 He manages a $90 million real estate portfolio for clients including Royal Oak Estates, True North Estates and the Toronto Muslim Cemetery.with a capacity of 40,000 graves

-Sam Lee The “Grand Old Man” of Bradford West Gwillimbury has been serving the people of the community for 70 years – as a farmer since he turned 15 and as a real estate salesman since age 50.
+Sam Lee.
+The “Grand Old Man” of Bradford West Gwillimbury has been serving the people of the community for 70 years – as a farmer since he turned 15 and as a real estate salesman since age 50.
 His knowledge of the people, the farms and the urban communities in B.W.G. is a real treasure for our town.
 Sam has been an active member of Trinity Anglican Church all his life and is in its choir.
 In his youth he was part of Bradford’s Marching Band.
 Sam has been a Director of the Community Foundation since 2008.
 Sam is generous with his time and his talents and is a friend to many.

 Hernan Burgos has resided in Bradford since 1994.
-Hernan is an IT / Business consultant with Vinezoom Corporation.
+He is an IT / Business consultant with Vinezoom Corporation.
 Hernan provided leadership as Chair of the Bradford Economic Development Advisory Committee and Past Chair of the H.E.A.R.T committee that created “Bradford Carrot Fest”, the “Santa Claus Parade” and the “The Hub Youth Center”.
 Hernan created the www.TownofBradford.com website in 1997 and maintains it.
 That same year Hernan was awarded the “Citizen & Company Recognition Award” by the South Simcoe Police Service.
 In 2000 Hernan was awarded and presented with the “Good Neighbours Award” by MPP Joe Tascona on behalf of the Province of Ontario.
 In 2001 Hernan was presented with the “Citizen of The Year Award” by MP Aileen Carroll on behalf of the Government of Canada.
 He also earned the “Frances Reid Memorial Award” for Outstanding Community service.

 Communication: Albert Wierenga